mantrajsframework/mantrad/docs/20-component-entity-model.md

 ## Accessing data from dal js file

-As explained in [Mantra Data Access Layer](/docs/mantra-data-access-layer.md), you can place a component name like "dal.[component name].js" inside /model folder of the component.
+As explained in [Mantra Data Access Layer](/docs/21-mantra-data-access-layer.md), you can place a component name like "dal.[component name].js" inside /model folder of the component.

 In that case, the instance of the model (RedEntities instace) will be loaded by Mantra at MantraAPI.dal.[component name].[entity name].

+***
+To learn by example, go to [Mantra demos](https://www.mantrajs.com/mantrademos/showall) and [components](https://www.mantrajs.com/marketplacecomponent/components) sections of [Mantra site](https://www.mantrajs.com).